marco-cheung/marco-cheung/README.md

-- 👋 Hi, I’m @marco-cheung
+- 👋 Hi, I’m Marco Cheung.
-- 👀 I’m interested in exploring business insights using technologies.
+- 👀 I’m keen on turning data into insights by operationalizing data analytics and business intelligence.
-- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on open-data projects
 - 📫 You may reach me at marco1992@gmail.com

 <!---